GodModed/ai-captions/README.md

 For English-only applications, the .en models tend to perform better, especially for the tiny.en and base.en models.
 These models are provided by OpenAI.
 [More Info](https://github.com/openai/whisper/blob/main/README.md)

+It may take some time to run for the first time since the AI model needs to be downloaded.
 ## Help

 Make an [Issue](https://github.com/GodModed/ai-captions/issues) to report a bug or request a feature.